 Modern-day analytical systems have undergone a complete transformation since the arrival of big data.
 With the increase in the diversity and volume of sources of data extracted by businesses, the need to upgrade to a more meaningful analytics solution has come up.
 Forbes reports that by 2020 every human being will generate a mind-boggling 1.7 MB of data per second.
 This shows that big data has the power and reach to touch every single business around the globe.
 With this phenomenal increase in big data comes the challenge of utilizing it effectively so that it does what it is meant to do – i.e. deliver invaluable insights to help a business scale up.

 The essence of Big Data

 Big data analytics plays an important role by reducing the data complexity and size in big data applications.
 A visualization is an essential approach to getting a complete view of data and discovering values of interest to the stakeholders and boardroom management.
 Big data analytics and data visualization should be integrated seamlessly so that they work best in big data applications.
 Big data exists in an extensive range of data-intensive fields such as astronomical studies and environmental and geographical science.

 Big Data is helping organizations understand their customers and their needs.
-McKinsey report states: Big Data has the potential to add $300 billion to the annual value of the United States’ health care industry, and add some €250 billion potential annual value to Europe’s Public Sector Administration.
-There is a massive impact of Big Data witnessed on the global economy, that too, when only 12% organizations have started implementing the strategy.
-As the number of companies adopting big data increase, the value emanating from this technology will add multiple layers of revenue- generating benefits for the business landscape in general.
+McKinsey report states: Big Data has the potential to add $300 billion to the annual value of the United States’ health care industry and add some €250 billion potential annual value to Europe’s Public Sector Administration.
+There is a massive impact of Big Data witnessed on the global economy, that too, when only 12% of organizations have started implementing the strategy.
+As the number of companies adopting big data increases, the value emanating from this technology will add multiple layers of revenue-generating benefits for the business landscape in general.